Drivers learn city-scale dynamic equilibrium

 An alternative formalization of driver search strategy is by Markov chain: given the current location, the driver chooses probabilistically a neighboring location to search.
 This Markovian formalization has been adopted in game models \cite{YangH2010, HeF2015, QianXW2017}, decision models \cite{Wong2015, TangJJ2016, ZhengZ2018}, and hinted at in statistical studies \cite{LiB2011, ZhangDQ2015, Haggag2017}.
 Although a Markovian search strategy may be simple to describe and implement, it is difficult to estimate (since it involves a square matrix instead of a vector), and does not allow a simple thermodynamic interpretation.
 In this section, we give evidence of a meaningful Markovian search strategy, and show that it is equivalent to our definition of search strategy.

 If drivers are non-strategic, a null hypothesis for the Markov strategy would be random walk.
 However, \cref{fig:overview}b suggests that drivers tend to move back to the area with more pickups.
 We test out this hypothesis in \cref{fig:markov}.
 We see that, regardless of trip origin, locations with more pickups tend to be popular destinations as well.
-Overall the drop-off distribution is more spread out than the pickup distribution.
+Overall, the drop-off distribution is more spread out than the pickup distribution.
 On the other hand, the search matrix is diagonal dominated and skews towards more popular locations.
 Because search time is typically short in the PM peak \cite{ZhangRD2018phd}, most drivers do not need to drive far to find passengers, which explains the diagonal dominance.
 The skews reveal driver strategy: drivers move back to popular pickup locations.